neu5ron/dnssinkholelist/README.md

 ==============
 - [ ] Use python os commands for error checking and such
 - [ ] Test if bind directories exist and if not create them etc
-- [ ] Add variables for where bind files should be stored, like /use/share/bind folder thing
+- [ ] Add variables for where bind files should be stored, like /use/share/bind folder thing (VIA CLI)
 - [ ] If anything returns no values then email or alert/log
-- [ ] Implement WhiteList via  a gist/github link that is auto updated like the other lists/feeds
-- [ ] Ability to choose between creating a host file or bind file..if bind then only get lowest level domain. if host file then keep as is
+- [ ] Ability to choose between creating a host file or bind file..if bind then only get lowest level domain. if host file then keep as is (VIA CLI)
 - [ ] Use python logging instead of print and such
 - [ ] Option to exclude some whitelist / make it a yaml?
+	- [ ] Implement WhiteList via  a gist/github link that is auto updated like the other lists/feeds
 - [ ] Make unique/sorted domains into a function as a new one is added in the corresponding lists function... instead of at the end
 - [ ] Number each list, and add ability to disable list via the command line by specifying something like --disable-lists=1,2,3,4,5
-- [ ] CLI Options